Europe (ancient roots, modern tradition from 16th century) · 1530–present (golden age: 1750–1850)

 Organic flowing linesDetailed leaf veinsNatural asymmetryVaried line weightsRealistic proportions

-About Botanical Style
+About Botanical style

 Botanical illustration brings the beauty of nature to your designs.
 From delicate wildflowers to lush tropical leaves, this style captures organic forms with artistic precision.
 Popular for wedding invitations, home decor, and eco-friendly branding.